Skip to Content

 • MS Amadea

 Cruise ships departing from Maryland visit destinations along the U.S. East Coast and beyond.
-For example, some of the most popular destinations for cruises leaving the Port of Baltimore include:
+Regardless of the location of your ship when you were injured, we can help.
+A maritime injury lawyer on our team has obtained positive outcomes in cases outside the Port of Baltimore in locations such as:

 • Bahamas